amjadiftikhar/Class11-React/week1/lesson-plan.md

 ### Counter
 Expanding the Counter example, Add two new buttons:
 1. Reset button.
 Clicking this button will reset the counter
 2. Increment double.
 Clicking this button will double the counter.

+## Ekstra:

+### Fibonacci Counter
+Count the fibonacci row instead.
+Log each new count as an expanding list of numbers